 These are the most asked questions in my experience as a Notary Public.
-I hope this may provide some guidance before our appointment.
+Feel free to use this as a general reference prior to our notary appointment.

-For other questions or clarifications, please reach out to me directly.
+For other questions or clarifications regarding notarization, please reach out to me directly using the “Contact me” information at the bottom of the page.

 What does it mean when a signature is notarized?

-A signature is notarized once I have confirmed your identity, witnessed you sign the document, and applied my official seal to certify it.
+A signature is considered notarized when the notary has verified your identity, witnessed you sign the document, and applied their official seal to certify it.

 What forms of payment can you accept?